EmelyTarazonaPerez/Backend-LolHistory/README.md

-## For this project the Riot API was used
+## For this project the Riot API was used.
 A project was created in order to be able to communicate microservices using `restTemplate`

 ## Development environment